gruvin/gmaple/README.md

 <img src="img/first-build-1.jpg" width="320">
 <img src="img/first-build-2.jpg" width="320">

-<blockquote><em>[OSH Park](https://oshpark.com/) was by far the cheapest place to get small 4-layer boards like this made.
-You get
-gold plated as standard, too.
+*[OSH Park](https://oshpark.com/) was by far the cheapest place to get small 4-layer boards like this made.
+You get gold plated as standard, too.
 Did you know that even their packaging is the same funky purple?
-Great branding!</em></blockquote>
+Great branding!*

 This design is heavily based on the original from LeafLabs, with special care to retain the ground and power plains for VCC/GND and AVCC/AGND, on a four layer board, along with high quality decoupling